lithnet/access-manager-docs/docs/installation/SQL-installation-options.md

 CREATE USER [svc-lithnetams] FOR LOGIN [svc-lithnetams] EXEC sp_addrolemember 'db_owner', 'svc-lithnetams';
 ```

-6. Modify the username and password in the connection string below to contain the username and password you created in the step above.
-Your connection string should look similar to below
+6. Using the connecting string template below, modify the `Server`, `User ID` and `Password` variables to match the RDS endpoint and service credentials you created

 ```
-Server=tcp:ams.database.windows.net,1433;Initial Catalog=AccessManager;Persist Security Info=False;User ID=svc-lithnetams;Password=your-password-here;MultipleActiveResultSets=False;Connection Timeout=30;
+Server=tcp:amsdb.xxxxx.us-east-1.rds.amazonaws.com,1433;Initial Catalog=AccessManager;Persist Security Info=False;User ID=svc-lithnetams;Password=your-password-here;MultipleActiveResultSets=False;Connection Timeout=30;
 ```
-9. Once these steps are complete, you can run the AMS installer, and provide the connection string when prompted.
+7. Once these steps are complete, you can run the AMS installer, and provide the connection string when prompted.

 ## Security considerations
 It is important to secure access to your database.
 It contains information used by computers to authenticate to the AMS directory, as well as their group membership.